hubswheel/collaboration-guides/readme.md

 - If you know where this information is, share the link
 - Don't use passive-aggressive language
   - as I/someone else said before/last week/hour/50 times
-- Move the conversation to a public forum so others can benefit from knowledge and there is a record for future reference.
+- Move the conversation to a group forum so others can benefit from knowledge and there is a record for future reference.

 ## If you notice someone in need of help
 - point them in the right direction